marq24/ha-fordpass/doc/OBTAINING_TOKEN.md

 > Although this has been tested multiple times (in January–June 2025), It can't be guaranteed the method will last as Ford is consistently making changes!

 > [!NOTE]
-> This process requires [at least the 1.71 version](https://github.com/marq24/ha-fordpass/releases/tag/1.71-Release) of this fordpass integration.
+> This process requires [at least the 2025.10.2 version](https://github.com/marq24/ha-fordpass/releases/tag/2025.10.2) of this fordpass integration.
->
-> In the meantime the version number scheme has changed to `year.month.count` format, so don't be confused if you see a version like `2025.6.2` or similar.

 ### **Step I:**